-The actual exchange ratio cannot be determined until just before closing of the merger; however, assuming (i) the \$28,000,000 base price is not increased in connection with any sale of patents and (ii) there are an aggregate of 5,635,838 shares of Arbinet common stock issued and outstanding and shares of Arbinet common stock issuable subject to Arbinet warrants and equity awards that meet the requirements described in the preceding paragraph (and that no shares are subject to a perfected appraisal process), the exchange ratio, as of November 30, 2010, would be expected to be 0.5204 or approximately one share of Primus common stock for 1.92 shares of Arbinet common stock owned.
+The actual exchange ratio cannot be determined until just before closing of the merger; however, assuming (i) the \$28,000,000 base price is not increased in connection with any sale of patents and (ii) there are an aggregate of 5,722,267 shares of Arbinet common stock issued and outstanding and shares of Arbinet common stock issuable subject to Arbinet warrants and equity awards that meet the requirements described in the preceding paragraph (assuming a per share price of Arbinet common stock of \$8.44 and that no shares are subject to a perfected appraisal process), the exchange ratio, as of January 7, 2011, would be expected to be 0.5126 or approximately one share of Primus common stock for 2.02 shares of Arbinet common stock owned.
 The actual exchange ratio may vary significantly from the ratio determined based on the assumptions above.

 Primus stockholders will continue to own their existing shares of Primus common stock following the merger.
-We anticipate that, immediately following completion of the merger, and based on the same assumptions as described in the immediately preceding paragraph, Arbinet stockholders (by virtue of holding Arbinet common stock immediately prior to the effective time of the merger) would own approximately 23% of the outstanding shares of Primus common stock.
+We anticipate that, immediately following completion of the merger, and based on the same assumptions as described in the immediately preceding paragraph, Arbinet stockholders (by virtue of holding Arbinet common stock immediately prior to the effective time of the merger) would own approximately 22% of the outstanding shares of Primus common stock.

 Primus's common stock is currently quoted on the OTC Bulletin Board under the symbol "PMUG."
 In connection with the merger, Primus is to use its reasonable best efforts to have its common stock listed for trading on the NASDAQ.
+Primus has submitted an application to list its common stock on the NASDAQ.
+However, there can be no assurances that such listing will be effected.